healthbiocare/.github/profile/README.md

-# HealthBioCare: Unlock Your Full Potential
+# Unlock Your Full Potential

 Welcome to **HealthBioCare**, your gateway to unlocking the secrets of your unique health profile.
 Founded in 2011, we specialize in preventive health management through a holistic approach, providing personalized nutrition and lifestyle recommendations based on genetic and epigenetic analyses.